Advertiser Disclosure

 Delayed and Canceled Flights

-Bad weather, air traffic delays, and mechanical issues can be difficult to predict and sometimes outside of the control of the airline.
-With that said, passengers are not required to be compensated by the airline if your flight is delayed or canceled for these bad weather, air traffic delays, or mechanical issues.
+Bad weather, air traffic delays, and mechanical issues can be difficult to predict and are usually outside of the control of the airline.
+Airlines are not required to compensate passengers if a flight is delayed or canceled for these issues.

 If the airline doesn’t immediately offer you compensation for your meals or expenses incurred during the delay, you may be able to get reimbursed for expenses incurred under Article 19 of the Montreal Convention by filing a claim with the airline.
 If that claim is denied, you could also pursue reimbursement in court.

-For travelers with a canceled flight, the airline should re-book you on its first flight with available space to your destination at no additional charge.
+For travelers with a canceled flight, the airline should rebook them on its first flight with available space to your destination at no additional charge.
 If the rebooked flight requires a significant delay, ask the original airline if it will pay for a ticket on another airline.

 Tarmac Delays